diggahdee/diggahdee.github.io/_drafts/blog-dig-in/the-trinity.md

 	- Examples of Restoration:

 How each teaches about Godly Love:
 - the Father (YHWH) - through the law, and Old Testament
 	- Moral
 	- Civil
 	- Ceremonial
 - the Son (Jesus) - through sacrifice, clarifying the law, and the New Testament
 - The Holy Spirit (In Us) - through "the most intimate of relationship" powered by our understanding and acceptance of both the law and sacrifice.
 NOTE: Father I need clarity on this one.

 Order matters.
 - God the Father was the first to have the nature (spirit of Love), it is his nature.
-	- QUESTION: is it the only possible nature for one who is.
+	- QUESTION: is it the only possible nature for one who has the characteristics of God (All knowing, all powerful, .
 - God the Father past the nature (spirit of Love) to the Son.
 - The Son passed access to nature (spirit of Love) to all.

+Additional information
+Connection to God's Nature
+- the Father - the source
+- the Son - the perfect teacher, how to understand, recognize and model perfectly the nature (laws) of the source
+- the Holy Spirit - the connection (through acceptance and understanding) -

+God is Love - anywhere Love is it is to be celebrated (worshiped)

 God the Father (Elohim) - Since the beginning desired to create a kingdom.
 A kingdom not governed by any king, or judge or person, but one that is ruled by his spirit (Love - spoken to man in the form of the 10 commandments in the OT or 2 in the NT)